greg-raven/Department-21/_posts/2009-11-06-drugs-for-women.md

 Take two and the rest of the world can go to hell for up to eight full hours.

-**ST. MOMMA’S WORT**
+**ST. MOMMA'S WORT**

-Plant extract that treats mom’s depression by rendering preschoolers unconscious for up to two days.
+Plant extract that treats mom's depression by rendering preschoolers unconscious for up to two days.

 **EMPTYNESTROGEN**

-Suppository that eliminates melancholy and loneliness by reminding you of how awful they were as teenagers and how you couldn’t wait till they moved out.
+Suppository that eliminates melancholy and loneliness by reminding you of how awful they were as teenagers and how you couldn't wait till they moved out.

 **PEPTOBIMBO**